128technology/docs/docs/intro_install_quickstart_otpiso.md

 ![QuickStart Success](/img/intro_ztp_quickstart_client_5.png)

 ### Verifying Operation
-The 128T router will have connected to the conductor.
+The SSR router will have connected to the conductor.
 The Router page that was previously empty should now be populated with information about the system.
-Go to the 128T Conductor UI to verify the process completed for this newly created 128T Router by accessing “Routers” -> “Router Name” -> “Node Name”
+Go to the SSR Conductor UI to verify the process completed for this newly created SSR Router by accessing “Routers” -> “Router Name” -> “Node Name”
-- Verify “128T Processes” -> “All Processes Running”
+- Verify “SSR Processes” -> “All Processes Running”
 - Verify “Asset Status” -> “RUNNING”
 - Verify all 4 interfaces are “Up”

 ![QuickStart Verification](/img/intro_ztp_quickstart_verification.png)

-Congratulations, you have setup your 128T router.
+Congratulations, you have setup your SSR router.